Jbleezy/BO2-Reimagined/README.md

 ### Tranzit
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Increased bus speed by 100%
+* Powerups dropped within the bus are linked to the bus
 * Players can sprint and go prone on the bus
 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly